Just joining? Be sure to check out our guides + meal ideas for starting solids.

 Most people assume babies should be offered purees or soft, easily mashed foods exclusively for the first several months of learning to eat.
-However, offering food teethers or long hard sticks of food which do not easily break apart—foods like mango pits with most of the fruit flesh cut away, a thick pineapple core, frozen celery, or corn on the cob—has many benefits for babies learning to eat.
+However, offering food teethers or long hard sticks of food which do not easily break apart—foods like mango pits with most of the fruit flesh cut away, a thick pineapple core, or corn on the cob—has many benefits for babies learning to eat.
 Continue reading to understand the benefits of food teethers, when to offer food teethers, what foods make the best teethers, and why food teethers offer benefits over plastic teethers.

 The benefits of resistive sticks are vast.

-Triggering the tongue movements needed for learning how to chew
+Triggers tongue movements needed for learning how to chew

-Helping baby form a mental map of the mouth
+Helps baby form a mental map of the mouth

 Helps baby learn how to chew challenging food in a low-risk way